-Wild Rice Soup is a delicious soup which is best served with crusty bread.
-Creamy wild rice soup loaded with chicken, carrots, celery, mushrooms and more!
+Chicken Wild Rice Soup is a delicious soup which is best served with crusty bread.
+This creamy soup is loaded with chicken, carrots, celery, mushrooms and more!
+It’s so easy to make because it’s all prepared in one pot.
+Perfect for an easy dinner recipe.
 Warm up with a big bowl tonight.

 I absolutely love making soup during the colder months.
-One of my husband’s favorite soups at restaurants is Wild Rice Soup, so I decided to make it at home.
-I have to say that this chicken wild rice soup is just as good, if not better, than what you are served in a restaurant!
+One of my husband’s favorite soups at restaurants is Chicken Wild Rice Soup, so I decided to make it at home.
+I have to say that this homemade version is just as good, if not better, than what you are served in a restaurant!
 I love serving it with Rosemary Bread to dip into it!

 A quick tip to making this soup quick and easy!
 Make a big batch of wild rice and then freeze the leftovers in 2 c. portions.
 When you want to make it again you just simply grab a bag of frozen wild rice and dump it in the soup!